christorreed/ReeditShipManagement/README.ReferenceGuide.md

 ### Inventory

-The Inventory screen is a readout of your ship's critical inventory, including fuel tanks, fusion fuel canisters, jerry cans and all types of ammo.
+The Inventory screen is a readout of your ship's critical inventory, including fusion fuel canisters and all types of ammo.

 RSM measures the counts of all of these items at `Init:ShipName`, and then constantly compares the current counts to provide this percentage.
 Any items you don't have on your ship at `Init:ShipName` will be given an init value of 0, and so won't appear in the list at all.